 - The Orwell Prize for Journalism

-- The Orwell Prize for Reporting Homelessness
+- The Orwell Prize for Reporting Homelessness, in partnership with the Centre for Homelessness Impact

 The Orwell Prize for Political Writing (previously, the Orwell Prize for Books) is for a work of non-fiction, whether a book or pamphlet, first published in the UK or Ireland.
 ‘Political’ is defined in the broadest sense, including (but not limited to) entries addressing political, social, cultural, moral and historical subjects and can include pamphlets, books published by think tanks, diaries, memoirs, letters and essays.